 Digital literacy learning goals are approached through a variety of means throughout all grade levels.
 The school has interactive presentation systems in all classrooms, making delivery of content a breeze.
 However, building students’ digital literacy requires them to be responsible content creators, not just consumers.

 Being a G Suite for Education school made selecting Chromebooks as student devices a clear choice for grades four through eight.
 The school currently utilizes Chromebooks in carts for elementary and middle school students.
 Their phenomenal battery life, portability, speed, and functionality make them perfect learning tools for students.
-Beginning with the 2017-2018 school year, freshmen will kickoff our 1:1 program.
+Beginning with the 2017-2018 school year, freshmen kicked off our 1:1 program.
 The program will expand to students in grades 10-12 beginning with the 2018-2019 school year.
 The Student Chromebook Policy is available here.
 The school utilizes GoGuardian for filtering and monitoring student accounts and devices.
 Their privacy policies can be found here.

-Catholic High currently has three computer labs: one in Carmel Hall, one in the Library, and one in the Multimedia Studio.
-Two are Windows-based, and the Multimedia Lab is Mac-based.
+Catholic High currently has two computer labs: one in the Library, which is Windows-based, and on in the Multimedia Lab, which is Mac-based.
 The latter is home to Digital Arts and Publications classes.